terascope/teraslice/docs/configuration/clustering-k8s.md

 These defaults can be overridden either in your Teraslice Job or in the Teraslice Master configuration.
 Settings on your Teraslice Job override the settings in the Master configuration.
-The behaviour of these two settings is the same as the Worker settings with the exception of the default being applied in the Execution Controller case.
+The behavior of these two settings is the same as the Worker settings with the exception of the default being applied in the Execution Controller case.